google-ar/WebARonTango/README.md

 <img src="markdown/images/QRCodeButton.png"/>

 allows to introduce URLs encoded in QRCodes.
 I personally do not like introducing long/complex URLs using the on screen touch keyboard on Android, so QRCodes can come handy (not mandatory to be used).
-In order to use this functionality it will be required the installation of the [Barcode Scanner App](https://play.google.com/store/apps/details?id=com.google.zxing.client.android) from GooglePlay if it is not already installed on the device.
-Do not worry, the app itself will prompt you to install it and redirect you to the store automagically the first time you press the QRCode button if the Barcode Scanner app is not present.
+In order to use this functionality the installation of the [Barcode Scanner App](https://play.google.com/store/apps/details?id=com.google.zxing.client.android) from GooglePlay will be required if it is not already installed on the device.
+Do not worry, the app itself will prompt you to install it and redirect you to the store automagically the first time you press the QRCode button if the Barcode Scanner app is not yet present.

 There are multiple QRCode generators around the web but I highly recommend to use [The QRCode Generator](https://www.the-qrcode-generator.com/).

 The last introduced and loaded URL will be stored for future executions of the app.

 ### <a name="overview_of_the_webar_apis">Overview of the WebAR APIs</a>

-This implementation of WebAR is an addition of some features on top of the [WebVR API specification](https://webvr.info/).
+This implementation of WebAR is an addition of some features on top of the [WebVR API specification](https://webvr.info/) version 1.1.
 AR and VR share many common concepts like motion tracking or even a see through camera or a depth sensor, as they can be found in both AR and VR devices (Google Tango, Microsoft Hololens, HTC Vive, ...).
-As mentioned in the disclaimer above, this API is still experimental and it is just a proposal of a possible solution.

 If you are not familiar with the [WebVR API](https://webvr.info/), I highly recommend that you review it before continuing as some basic knowledge of it will be assumed in the following paragraphs.

 All the documentation specific to the new APIs inside WebVR can be found online at: [http://judax.github.io/webar/doc/webarapi](http://judax.github.io/webar/doc/webarapi) that is generated from the file WebARAPI.js found in this repository.